Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Optimization of the Orientation Set

 Spherical coordinates are preferred to Cartesian because they describe unit‐norm directions with two angles, avoiding the nonlinear unit‐norm constraint and providing bounded domains that simplify GA search.
 Standard genetic operators—tournament selection, crossover with probability \(p_c\), and adaptive feasible mutation—are applied for at most \(G_{\max}\) generations, with early termination when the average relative improvement of the best fitness over \(G_{\max}\) generations falls below \(10^{-6}\).
 The implementation is in MATLAB; optimization parameters are summarized in Table~\ref{tab:ga_params}.

+We emphasize that the GA optimization is an offline system-design problem, not an online estimation problem.
+The $2K$ decision variables (tilt--azimuth pairs) define the orientation set; for each candidate set, the DEB (or PEB) is evaluated analytically over the entire 3D testbed using the closed-form FIM in~\eqref{eq:FIM_general}.
+No measurements are involved in this optimization---only theoretical performance bounds.
+The orientation set is optimized to minimize the RMSE of the DEB averaged over all $|\mathcal{R}|=1{,}792$ receiver positions (Table~\ref{tab:ga_params}).
+The position $\mathbf{r}$ is therefore not fixed but sweeps the spatial grid during fitness evaluation; the resulting orientation set is position-independent and can be deployed universally.
+Once fixed, the online direction-finding stage uses $K$ power measurements to recover the two-degrees-of-freedom direction on $\mathbb{S}^2$, which is overdetermined for $K\ge3$.

-Table~\ref{tab:optimal_orientations_2col} lists the optimal \(K\)-orientation sets for the system parameters in Table~\ref{tab:ga_params}.
+Table~\ref{tab:optimal_orientations_2col} lists the DEB-optimal \(K\)-orientation sets for the system parameters in Table~\ref{tab:ga_params} when $\Phi_{1/2} = 45^{\circ}$, together with the achieved RMS-DEB.
 Each set is unique and no set is a subset of another.
+The RMS-DEB decreases monotonically from $1.30^\circ$ at $K=3$ to $0.36^\circ$ at $K=9$, showing the benefit of additional orientations for direction-finding accuracy.
+At the selected operating point $K=5$, the DEB-optimized set achieves an RMS-DEB of $0.52^\circ$.

-In Fig.~\ref{fig:Optimized_vs_Random}, for each \(K\) we present box-and-whisker plots of the PEB computed over all receiver locations in the \(3\times3\times2\,\mathrm{m}^3\) testbed; optimized sets are shown in green, randomly selected sets in orange, and the shaded profiles depict the corresponding probability density function (PDF) estimates.
-Quantitatively, the optimized sets achieve a median of PEB below \(1.5\,\mathrm{cm}\) for all \(K\in\{3,\ldots,9\}\) (worst median \(1.43\,\mathrm{cm}\) at \(K=3\)) and reach \(0.74\,\mathrm{cm}\) at \(K=9\).
-The GA consistently outperforms random orientations: across \(K\), the optimized sets reduce the median PEB by \(49\%\)–\(72\%\) and exhibit smaller interquartile ranges.
+In Fig.~\ref{fig:Optimized_vs_Random}, for each \(K\) we present box-and-whisker plots of the DEB computed over all receiver locations in the \(3\times3\times2\,\mathrm{m}^3\) testbed; optimized sets are shown in green, randomly selected sets in orange, and the shaded profiles depict the corresponding probability density function (PDF) estimates.
+The GA consistently outperforms random orientations: across \(K\), the optimized sets reduce the median DEB by \(49\%\)–\(72\%\) and exhibit smaller interquartile ranges.
 These gains are reflected in the distributions, with the central tendency improving monotonically as \(K\) increases.

-Figure~\ref{fig:optimo_vs_random_3D} presents spatial heat maps of the PEB across a \(3\times3\,\mathrm{m^2}\) floor at \(z=0.8\) m for \(K=5\) orientations with the transmitter at the room centre.
+Figure~\ref{fig:optimo_vs_random_3D} presents spatial heat maps of the DEB across a \(3\times3\,\mathrm{m^2}\) floor at \(z=0.8\) m for \(K=5\) orientations with the transmitter at the room centre.
 In the optimal configuration, shown in Fig.~\ref{fig:optimo_vs_random_3D}(a), the highest errors occur uniformly along the boundaries and especially at the corners, analogous to multi‐transmitter layouts \cite{acuna2025}, but remain spatially consistent.
 By contrast, the random configuration in Fig.~\ref{fig:optimo_vs_random_3D}(b) exhibits both larger and more irregular error patterns.